Fran Drescher: Personal life

-Fran Drescher met Peter Marc Jacobson when she was 15 years old.
+Fran Drescher met Peter Marc Jacobson when she was 15.
 The two were high school sweethearts and married at 21.

-In January 1985, two armed robbers broke into Drescher and Jacobson's Los Angeles apartment.
+In January 1985, two armed men broke into Drescher and Jacobson's Los Angeles apartment.
 While one ransacked their home, Drescher and a female friend were raped by the other robber at gunpoint.
-Jacobson was also physically attacked, tied up, and forced to witness the entire ordeal.
+Jacobson was also attacked, tied up, and forced to witness the entire ordeal.
 It took Drescher many years to recover, and it took her even longer to tell her story to the press.
 She was paraphrased as saying in an interview with Larry King that although it was a traumatic experience, she found ways to turn it into something positive.
 In her book Cancer Schmancer, the actress writes: "My whole life has been about changing negatives into positives."
 According to Drescher, her rapist, who was on parole at the time of the crime, was returned to prison and given two life sentences.

-After having separated in 1996, Drescher and Jacobson divorced in 1999.
+After separating in 1996, Drescher and Jacobson divorced in 1999.
 They had no children.
 Drescher has worked to support LGBT rights issues after her former husband came out.
 Drescher has stated that the primary reason for the divorce was her need to change directions in life.
 Drescher and Jacobson remain friends and business partners.
 She has stated that "we choose to be in each other's lives in any capacity.
-Our love is unique, rare, and unconditional; unless he's being annoying."
+Our love is unique, rare, and unconditional, unless he's being annoying."
 On September 7, 2014, Drescher and Shiva Ayyadurai participated in a ceremony at Drescher's beach house.
 Both tweeted that they had married and the event was widely reported as such.
 Ayyadurai later said it was not "a formal wedding or marriage," but a celebration of their "friendship in a spiritual ceremony with close friends and her family."
-The couple parted ways two years later.
+The couple separated two years later.
+In March 2024, Drescher's father died at the age of 94.

-Cancer battle
+Cancer

 After two years of symptoms and misdiagnoses by eight doctors, Drescher was admitted to Los Angeles's Cedars Sinai Hospital on June 21, 2000, after doctors diagnosed her with uterine cancer.
 She had to undergo an immediate radical hysterectomy to treat the disease.
-Drescher was given a clean bill of health and no post-operative treatment was ordered.

-She wrote about her experiences in her second book, Cancer Schmancer.
-Her purpose for this book was to raise consciousness for men and women "to become more aware of the early warning signs of cancer, and to empower themselves".
+Drescher was declared cancer-free and no post-operative treatment was ordered.
+Drescher wrote about her experiences in her second book, Cancer Schmancer.
+Her purpose for this book was to raise consciousness for people "to become more aware of the early warning signs of cancer, and to empower themselves".
 Drescher says, "I was going to learn what I needed to learn, ask questions, become partners with my doctor instead of having some kind of parent/child relationship."